 You pay one amount for car insurance, your best friend pays another and your neighbor pays still another amount.
 What gives?
 Most insurance companies look at a number of key factors to calculate how much you'll end up paying for your car insurance.

-Taking a closer look at these factors that affect your car insurance premiums can clear things up and some of them also come with bonus suggestions for keeping the costs down.
+Take a closer look at these factors that affect your car insurance premiums to clear things up — some of them also come with bonus suggestions for keeping costs down.

 - Generally, choosing a higher deductible means a lower monthly payment.

 - Choosing a lower deductible means a higher monthly payment.

 Any additional coverage you add typically gives you added insurance protection, depending on the claim, but will also add to your monthly cost.